nicinabox/lets-split-guide/flashing.md

   - [Your right side has the TRRS on the RIGHT and the keymap is reversed](#your-right-side-has-the-trrs-on-the-right-and-the-keymap-is-reversed)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Which side do I flash?

+See the QMK firmware section on [Flashing](https://github.com/qmk/qmk_firmware/tree/master/keyboards/lets_split#flashing) for an up to date explanation.

 ## Windows